Death toll rises to 40 from rainstorms, flash floods in Afghanistan - www.lokmattimes.com

 Kabul, July 16 The death toll from rainstorms and flooding in eastern Afghanistan's Nangarhar province has risen to ...

-Health workers were dispatched to the affected areas to treat the injured, said Sharafat Zaman Amarkhil, spokesman for the ministry, adding that the casualties of the mishap are expected to rise, Xinhua news agency reported.
+Health workers were dispatched to the affected areas for treating the injured, said Sharafat Zaman Amarkhil, spokesman for the ministry, adding that the casualties of the mishap are expected to rise, reported Xinhua news agency.

 The sudden natural disaster took place Monday afternoon and caused heavy fatalities and financial damages in Jalalabad the provincial capital, Sukh Rod District and their neighbouring areas in the province bordering Pakistan.